Condo owners can refinance loans and access equity

 - The HOA should be certified by Fannie Mae, Freddie Mac, the VA or FHA.

-- To qualify, your HOA must complete a questionnaire and the property be appraised.
+- Your HOA must complete a questionnaire and an appraisal may be ordered.

 - Home equity lending usually works the same for condos and single-family homes.

 If you own a condominium and you’re looking to either reduce your monthly mortgage payments or tap into the equity you’ve built, you may wonder: Do the rules for home equity loans or refinancing single-family homes also apply to condos?
 With a few exceptions, the rules for both are the same, regardless of the type of property you own.

 If you’ve purchased a condo, you’re already familiar with the more cumbersome process of mortgage approval.
 Lenders don’t look solely at your personal finances — they also look at the financial stability of your condo’s homeowners association, or HOA.

 If your condo is certified for Fannie Mae, Freddie Mac, U.S. Department of Veterans Affairs (VA) or Federal Housing Administration (FHA) loans, refinancing is more straightforward.
 These entities will have scrutinized the HOA to determine how many units are owner occupied, how many foreclosures have occurred and how many owners are up to date on their dues, among other things.
 FHA-approved properties must be recertified every two years, while Fannie Mae and Freddie Mae recertify every 18 months.
 It’s important to know the current status of your HOA’s certification, as it may have changed since you purchased the property.